jamesplease/react-request/README.md

 ##### `afterFetch`

 A function that is called anytime that a network response is received.
-It is called with one arguments, an object with the following keys:
+It is called with one argument, an object with the following keys:

 * `url`: The URL of the request
 * `init`: The second argument passed to `global.fetch()`, which specifies things such as the body, method, and so on
-* `requestKey`: The computed request key
+* `requestKey`: Either the computed request key, or the value of the `requestKey` prop
 * `response`: The response that was received from the HTTP request
 * `data`: The transformed data from the response.
 This will be different from `response.data` if a `transformData` function was passed as a prop to `<Fetch/>`.